 In the household, they’re loving and gentle.
 In fact, many owners will go as far as calling them reserved.
 They are smart enough to know when to be energetic, but also when to calm down.
 After all, these dogs needed to understand situations to be effective guardians.

 Highlights: Loyal, Protective, Energetic

 The Campiero Bulldog is another Brazilian bulldog-type breed often confused with the Serrano Bulldog.
-And while they’re closely related, they’re a completely different type of Bulldog with a similar history and origin.
+And while the two are closely related, they’re a completely different type of Bulldog – though, with a similar history and origin.

 Another theory is that Campiero Bulldogs are actually the evolution of the Terceira Mastiff, a landrace dog.
 No one knows for certain.
 Nonetheless, Campieros developed into highly sought-after cattle and guard dogs in Brazil.

 The Campiero Bulldogs are all about devotion and loyalty.
 They’ll never waver.
 In fact, the reason why they’re willing to work so hard is because of their owners.
 They take a lot of pride in being part of your pack and they’ll stand by you no matter what.